Gas leaks, odor of gas, damaged lines, carbon monoxide symptoms and water main breaks are all considered emergencies.

 Omaha, NE 68122-4041

-You can also write an amount on the front of your monthly bill to begin a monthly pledge.
-If you would like to round up your bill every month, write “Round Up” in the “Other” line.
+Option 3: sign up on your bill statement.
+Write an amount on the front of your monthly bill to begin a monthly pledge.
+New Round-Up Option: If you would like to round up your bill every month, write “Round Up” in the “Other” line.